openstack/swift/doc/source/overview_container_sharding.rst

 the last shard range to have been cleaved *from that particular retiring DB*.

 Each CleavingContext is stored in the sharding container's sysmeta under a key that is the ``id`` of the retiring DB.
-Since all container DB files have unique ``id``s, this guarantees that each retiring DB will have a unique CleavingContext.
+Since all container DB files have a unique ``id``, this guarantees that each retiring DB will have a unique CleavingContext.
 Furthermore, if the retiring DB file is changed, for example by an rsync_then_merge replication operation which might change the contents of the DB's object table, then it will get a new unique CleavingContext.